29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 Whether you call it weed, pot, ganja, cannabis, or Mary Jane, the marijuana plant is quickly becoming a more effective and socially acceptable driver of good career opportunities.
 That's why, with cannabis companies launching and growing at a rapid rate, now is an amazing time to pursue marijuana jobs that offer the potential for better pay and faster-than-normal advancement.

 Yes, cannabis is still a banned substance at the federal level in America.
 However, according to NORML, as of March 2020, medical marijuana is legal and regulated in more than 30 U.S. states.
 And in 11 of those states, recreational marijuana is also legal and regulated.
-Plus, in Canada—where medical cannabis has been legal for several years—recreational cannabis became legal and regulated in 2018.
-So there is growing pressure on the U.S. federal government to follow suit.
-Will it ever happen?
+Will the federal government ever follow suit?
 Maybe, eventually.
 In the meantime, many people are prospering from state-level cannabis legalization.

 Across America, the state-legalized marijuana industry already provides work for as many as 243,700 people.
 Projections from Marijuana Business Daily indicate that by 2023, that number could rise as high as 475,000.
 And according to Statista, between 2018 and 2025, the U.S. market for legal marijuana could grow by a whopping 122.5 percent to become worth more than $24 billion.
 That could result in the legal cannabis sector supporting the employment of more people than America's manufacturing industry.